Assumption Transactions in Texas

 Is an assumption the same thing as a wrap?

-By contrast, in an assumption, no new note is created.
+In an assumption, no new note is created.
 The buyer instead makes a promise to the seller (usually not also to the lender) that the buyer will pay the existing note.

 What is the difference between assumption and “subject to?”